qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-The usage of the RecordNavigationBar is simple.
-First declare a grid with at least two rows
-(in the example below there are three rows - first is used for main menu).
+Using a RecordNavigationBar is simple.
+First, declare a grid with at least two rows (in the example below, there are three rows – the first is used for the main menu).

-Next place an SfDataGrid in the row with height declared as "*".
+Then, place the SfDataGrid in the row with a height declared as "*".

-Finally place a RecordNavigationBar in the row below and bind the dataGrid to a DataGrid property.
+Finally, place the RecordNavigationBar in the row below and bind the dataGrid to the DataGrid property.
 ```xml
   <Grid>
     <Grid.RowDefinitions>